heroku/heroku-buildpack-python/README.md

 Recommended web frameworks include **Django** and **Flask**, among others.
 The recommended webserver is **Gunicorn**.
 There are no restrictions around what software can be used (as long as it's pip-installable).
 Web processes must bind to `$PORT`, and only the HTTP protocol is permitted for incoming connections.

-Python packages with C dependencies that are not [available on the stack image](https://devcenter.heroku.com/articles/stack-packages) are generally not supported, unless `manylinux` wheels are provided by the package maintainers (common).
-For recommended solutions, check out [this article](https://devcenter.heroku.com/articles/python-c-deps) for more information.

 See it in Action
 ----------------
 ```